Types of Assistive Technology Tools

 There are many factors involved when choosing the best switch device, including preference, mobility, and a user’s settings.

-A classic example is a large, round button a user can press with their hand, foot or whatever is most comfortable.
-On the screen, a focus indicator will automatically cycle through different objects on the site, and the user clicks by activating the switch.
+A classic example is a large, round button a user can press with their hand, foot, or whatever is most comfortable.
+On the screen, a focus indicator will automatically cycle through different elements on the site, and the user can click on these elements by activating the switch.

 World-famous theoretical physicist Stephen Hawking used a “clicker” switch in his earlier years.
 However, as he lost control of his hand muscles due to his Amyotrophic Lateral Sclerosis (ALS), Stephen converted to using a “cheek-switch.”

 A “Sip and Puff” system is another example of a switch device.
 This type of assistive technology allows a user to activate the switch by sipping (inhaling) or puffing (exhaling).
-Sip and Puff devices usually come with a joystick to control the mouse cursor with their mouth, cheek, chin or tongue.
-Performing cursor movements with a sip and puff joystick are fast and precise when compared to other on-screen keyboards or alternatives, which is excellent for drawing, playing games or any application requiring accurate cursor control.
+Sip and Puff devices usually come with a joystick to control the mouse cursor with their mouth, cheek, chin, or tongue.
+Performing cursor movements with a Sip and Puff joystick is fast and precise when compared to other on-screen keyboards or alternatives, which is excellent for drawing, playing games, or any application requiring accurate cursor control.

 Examples of barriers for people with physical disabilities using switch devices include:

-• Website or digital interface does not provide full keyboard support;
+• A website or digital interface does not provide full keyboard support

-• Hover-only states, click and drag movements or other advanced gestures; and
+• Hover-only states, click-and-drag movements, or other advanced gestures

 A mobile phone with icons representing color contrast and font size.